RasaHQ/rasa/docs/nlu/components.rst

     ``MitieEntityExtractor`` uses the MITIE entity extraction to find entities in a message.
 The underlying classifier is using a multi class linear SVM with a sparse linear kernel and custom features.
     The MITIE component does not provide entity confidence values.

+    .. note:: This entity extractor does not rely on any featurizer as it extracts features on its own.

 :Configuration:

     .. code-block:: yaml